We Increased Our Conversion Rate by 907% and So Can You

 Focusing on building understanding, trust and community gently eased users into taking the next step in a way that made sense to them.
-We were able to nudge the right people in the right direction by leading them through the path of least resistance.
+Our conversion rate optimization was made possible through our ability to lead the right people down the path of least resistance.

 Our “pitch” is not in-your-face.
 Instead we guide them in a more natural way.
 We created a balance between the user wanting to be educated and our objective of showing off our strong selling points.

-It was also clear from our results that it was better for users to be shown general information than the wrong information or information not suited to them.
+It was also clear from our results that it was better for users to be shown general information than information that was irrelevant to them.

 We were able to keep our customer-specific content for later stages in the funnel as well as information for returning customers, job seekers, news outlets, our blog readers and more.
 This information doesn’t have to be compromised to optimize lead generation.

-In the end we were able to enhance our UX by giving users the option to be shown the highlights of our website in an unobtrusive seamless path.
+In addition to conversion rate optimization, we were also able to enhance our UX by giving users the option to be shown the highlights of our website in an unobtrusive seamless path.